-The Bank's tax credits are recognized in the current period according to the ROC SFAS No.12, "Accounting for Income Tax Credits".
+The tax credits of the Bank's and its subsidiaries are recognized in the current period according to the ROC SFAS No.12, "Accounting for Income Tax Credits".

 Income tax at a rate of 10% on undistributed earnings is assessed if the Bank does not distribute all its current year profits.
 Taxes on undistributed earnings are recorded as expenses in the year the shareholder approves the retention of earnings.